The Latest: Mayor Bowser holds press conference after Trump announces plan to make DC safer

 By invoking the law, Trump is able to take over the police for more than 48 hours, but if he wants to continue for more than 30 days, both the House and Senate would need to give him a vote of approval.

-Jeffries, the top House Democrat, argued that the administration “has consistently broken the law and violated the Constitution to further the personal and political agenda of a wannabe king.”
+Jeffries, the top House Democrat, said the administration “has consistently broken the law and violated the Constitution to further the personal and political agenda of a wannabe king.”

 Jeffries denounced other Republicans as “cowardly.”